LinusKra/ECGAssess/README.md

 The data entered in program must have the same formatting as the data in the folder "set-a".
 Specifically this means:

-* The document must be in .txt format.
+* The document must be in .txt, .csv, .xls, .xlsx or wfdb format.
 * There is no heading or any other written words in the document.
 * Each measurement is written on a new line.
-The recordings have a length of 10 seconds and have a frequency of 500 measurements per second.
 * In the first column is the numeration of the measurements.
 * The other columns are the measured values of the ECG machine in microvolts.
-* The individual columns are separated from each other by a comma.
+* The individual columns are separated from each other according to the data type.

 ***Example (with 12 leads):***
 >**0**,0,4,4,-2,4,-2,0,-4,-16,-16,-16,-12\